-Tai Webster scored 18 points and Nebraska closed with a 14-0 run to rally past Maryland 67-65 Sunday, ending the Terrapins' six-game winning streak.
+Tai Webster of the Nebraska Cornhusker Men's basketball team scored 18 points and Huskers closed with a 14-0 scoring run to rally past Maryland 67-65 Sunday, ending the Terrapins' six-game winning streak.

 The Cornhuskers trailed 65-53 with six minutes left before charging back behind Webster, who scored the game's final seven points.